 We all know mufflers, well…muffle, but less obvious are which mufflers provide the best blend of volume control and heart-pounding tone.
 Don’t sweat it.
 We compare Flowmaster’s most popular mufflers to help you find the series that’s best-suited for your ride.

 Looking for a performance growl without a scowl from your neighbors?
-Well, look no further than 50 Series Delta Flow mufflers.
-Think of it as a Super 50 Series, but with a bad attitude.
+Well, look no further than 50 Series Delta Flow.
+Think of it as a Super 50 with a bad attitude.
 Where the Delta differs from the Super is volume – Flowmaster Delta 50 mufflers have a similar three-chamber design to the Super 50, but with a thinner case and more baffles for added resonance, helping the Delta 50 create a little more noise that’s easier to activate.

 Just remember to be realistic when choosing a muffler.
 It’s easy to lose horsepower by bolting an expensive “racing” exhaust on a stock engine.
-Instead, choose an affordable kit that’s designed to make the most of what you have.
+Instead, choose a muffler that’s designed to make the most of what you have.
 The power gains will surprise you.

 And, for more ideas on putting together your ride’s exhaust, take a look at our exhaust customer reviews.

 Can I see a Flowmaster sound chart?